google/WebFundamentals/src/content/en/tools/chrome-devtools/workspaces.md

 1. Click the randomly-generated project name.
 For example, in **Figure X** you would click `TODO`.
 1. Select **Advanced Options** > **Download Project**.
-1  Unzip the source code and move the unzipped directory on your desktop.
-The name of the unzipped directory is `app`.
+1. Unzip the source code and move the unzipped `app` directory to your desktop.
 1. Back in the editor, click **Show**.
 The live demo opens in a new tab.
 1. Close the editor tab, if you want.
 You won't be using it in this tutorial.